Desert Fathers: Notable Desert Fathers and Mothers

 Many of the monks and nuns developed a reputation for holiness and wisdom, with the small communities following a particularly holy or wise elder, who was their spiritual father (abba) or mother (amma).
 The individual Desert Fathers and Desert Mothers are mostly known through The Sayings of the Desert Fathers, which included 1,202 sayings attributed to twenty-seven abbas and three ammas.
-The greatest number of sayings are attributed to Abba "Poemen", Greek for "shepherd".
-Because of the wide disparity of dates for the sayings attributed to Abba Poemen, some scholars believe that "Poemen" was a generic name for a combination of different unnamed Abbas.
+The largest number of sayings are attributed to Abba Poemen, Greek for "shepherd".
+Because of the wide disparity of dates for the sayings attributed to Abba Poemen, some scholars believe that "Poemen" was a generic name for a combination of different unnamed abbas.
 Others conclude that the sayings attributed to Abba Poemen are accurate, based on a notable and historical Abba Poemen.
 Among the notable Desert Fathers and Mothers with sayings in the book, in addition to Anthony the Great, were Arsenius the Great, Poemen, Macarius of Egypt, Moses the Black, and Syncletica of Alexandria.

-Other notable Desert Fathers include Pachomius, Abba Or, and Shenouda the Archimandrite, and many individuals who spent part of their lives in the Egyptian desert, including Athanasius of Alexandria, John Chrysostom, Evagrius Ponticus, and Hilarion.
+Other notable Desert Fathers include Pachomius, Or of Nitria, and Shenoute.
+Many individuals spent part of their lives in the Egyptian desert, including Athanasius of Alexandria, Evagrius Ponticus, and Hilarion (later lived as a hermit in the area of Gaza).
 John Cassian's works brought the wisdom of the Desert Fathers into a wider arena.